 306.3 Appliances in attics.
 Attics containing appliances requiring access shall be provided with an opening and unobstructed passageway large enough to allow removal of the largest appliance.
 The passageway shall not be less than 30 inches (762 mm) high and 22 inches (559 mm) wide and not more than 20 feet (6096 mm) in length measured along the centerline of the passageway from the opening to the appliance.
 The passageway shall have continuous solid flooring not less than 24 inches (610 mm) wide.
 A level service space not less than 30 inches (762 mm) deep and 30 inches (762 mm) wide shall be present at the front or service side of the appliance.
-The clear access opening dimensions shall be a minimum of 20 inches by 30 inches (508 mm by 762 mm), where such dimensions application of the service side of the appliance.

-sions are large enough to allow removal of the largest appliance.
+The clear access opening dimensions shall be a minimum of 20 inches by 30 inches (508 mm by 762 mm), where such dimensions are large enough to allow removal of the largest appliance.

-Exceptions:

-- 1. The passageway and level service space are not required where the appliance is capable of being serviced and removed through the required opening. - 2.
-Where the passageway is not less than 6 feet (1829 mm) high for its entire length, the passageway shall not be limited in length.
+Exception: The passageway and level service space are not required where the appliance is capable of being serviced and removed through the required opening.